Attilio Piccirilli: Life and career

-Piccirilli came to the United States in 1888 and worked for his father and then with the Piccirilli Brothers as a sculptor, modeler, and stone carver at their studio in the Bronx, New York City, at 467 East 142nd Street.
+Piccirilli came to the United States in 1888 and worked for his father and then with the Piccirilli Brothers as a sculptor, modeler, and stone carver at their studio in Mott Haven, Bronx, New York City, at 467 East 142nd Street.
 This location is now a vacant lot.
 As an artist in his own right, he is the author of the US Maine Memorial Group in Columbus Circle, at the entrance to Central Park in Manhattan.
 The group consists of the gilded Columbia Triumphant on top of the monument, Fortitude, Pacific, Atlantic, Justice, and History.
 One of the sculptures created for this monument was also used for his mother's memorial at Woodlawn Cemetery.
 Also, in New York, he created two pediments and other sculptural details for the Frick Mansion the Firemen's Memorial, a group of figures in Riverside Park which consists of two marble figures on the side known as Duty and Courage, and a bronze table of monumental proportions with the design of a fire engine pulled by galloping horses.

 As Piccirilli gained fame, he became invaluable to many American sculptors.
 Before Piccirilli and his family arrived in America, many American artists were forced to travel to Italy to have their models carved into stone.
 In the case of Attilio, if an artist presented him with a small plaster model, Attilio could create a marble replica to any size.
 In fact, the vast majority of Attilio's works were designed by other artists.
 Fragilina is one of the view works that was designed and sculpted into marble by Attilio himself.
 Piccirilli's most famous work is the creation of the Lincoln statue for the Lincoln Memorial in Washington, which was originally designed by Daniel Chester French.
 Attilio and his family collaborated with Paul Bartlett, Frederick MacMonnies, Hermon MacNeil, Massey Rhind, Karl Bitter, Augustus Saint-Gaudens, Olin Warner, Lorado Taft, Charles Niehaus, and Andrew O'Connor.
 Piccirrili also did architectural work for Cass Gilbert, Henry Bacon, McKim, Mead, and White, Carrére, and Hastings.
 Attilio's most famous works that which he designed and sculpted are the Maine Monument in Central Park, New York and the Fireman's Monument on Riverside Drive, New York.
 He also designed a Monument to Guglielmo Marconi (1941) in Washington DC.